algosup/2023-2024-project-3-virtual-processor-team-2/documents/qa/test_plan.md

    - This ensures that almost all aspects of the software have been tested.

 2. **Bug Resolution Rate:**
+   - At least 100% of 'High' and 'Medium' reported bugs must be addressed and resolved before exiting the testing phase.
-   - At least 90% of reported bugs must be addressed and resolved before exiting the testing phase.
+   - At least 80% of 'Low' reported bugs must be addressed and resolved before exiting the testing phase.
    - This criteria emphasizes the importance of resolving identified issues to enhance the software's reliability

 3. **Documentation Completeness:**